 When the Burmese force invaded Khampat province in 1879, the Meetei could not expelled the Burmese from the Khampat where Sukte tribes lived.
 The land of Sukte or Paite is now within Myanmar.
 In 1475, during the reign of Ningthou Kyamba; when the tributary of Khumbat (Khampat), at that time dependent upon the Kings of Pong, was attacked and expelled from his territory by the united forces of Pong and Manipur, and the Kabaw Valley was formally annexed to the Manipur.

 All these historical events suggest that Meetei relationship with Paite and Lushai cannot be ignored.
-Who are refugee in one’s own home.
-The question for separate homeland and the propaganda like hills are not for Meetei is a wrong message.
+The question of separate homeland and the propaganda like hills are not for Meetei is a wrong message.
 Not only in Manipur, the presence and dominance of Meetei in Mizoram and Myanmar is clearly found in the history.

 (C) Naorem Mohen